Head women's soccer coach Brian Rigby comments on the Flames' performance against Western Michigan.

-In November 2012, Athletic Director Jim Schmidt introduced women's soccer as a varsity sport and the hiring of UIC men's soccer alum Brian Rigby as the program's first head coach.
-UIC women's soccer will begin its first competitive season in the fall of 2014.
+In November 2012, Athletic Director Jim Schmidt introduced women's soccer as a varsity sport with the hiring of Rigby as the program's first head coach.

 Rigby, a long-time native of the Windy City, has deep soccer roots in Chicago.
 Prior to his hiring at UIC, he served as an Assistant Women's Soccer Coach at Loyola from 2007-11.
 The Ramblers captured the Horizon League Tournament Championship and advanced to the NCAA Tournament in 2007, and also won the League's regular season title in 2008.